 - What assistance is given to overseas students?

-The ParisTech schools provide assistance with administrative procedures, in particular visa applications.
-Multilingual “Welcome Desk” teams are also organised on the ParisTech campuses to help international students with administrative procedures.
+ParisTech schools provide assistance with administrative procedures, in particular visa applications.
+Multilingual “Welcome Desk” teams are also organized on the ParisTech campuses to help international students with administrative procedures.

-To help you settle into your new life in France, all of the ParisTech schools offer intensive French language classes and a student mentoring system.
-The fee for the language classes varies between schools (sometimes the student is required to cover the cost, sometimes classes are partly funded by the school).
+To help you settle into your new life in France, all of the ParisTech schools offer intensive French language classes and student mentoring programs.
+Fees for the language classes vary between schools (sometimes the student is required to cover the costs, sometimes classes are partly funded by the school).

 - Do the schools offer extra-curricular activities (sport, culture, etc.)?